Within the office, we specialize in:

 - Contemplating whether or not assessment is needed

 - Reviewing existing information to help organize advocacy efforts

 WPA clinicians also provide a variety of services outside of the office.
-At present, we are available to assist in creating 504 and Individualized Educational Programs (IEP’s), compensatory education plans, school-based crisis-intervention and treatment programming.
+At present, we are available to assist in creating 504 and Individualized Educational Programs (IEP’s), treatment team plans, and school-based crisis-intervention.

 - Basic psychometrics: What does validity mean? standard score? percentile rank?

 - Basic test identification: What measure would give me more information about reading comprehension?
 What is the MMPI?